shaaditya07-oss/DecodeLabs-Internship/README.md

 ## Key Finding
 > Discovered X mismatched rows where TotalPrice did not align with
 > Quantity × UnitPrice — flagged for business review before analysis.
+>
+> ## Key Findings
+- Zero negative values found in Quantity and UnitPrice — no corrupt transaction records
+- Zero price mismatches detected — TotalPrice consistently aligns with Quantity × UnitPrice across all 1,200 rows
+- Data validated as analysis-ready with no critical integrity issues